Malta’s Cliffs: Hike from Ras id-Dawwara to Miġra l-Ferħa

 The View of the Terraced Hills

-Here is the location.
+Here is the viewpoint location.
 In winter and spring, the view is especially beautiful.
 The hills are bright green and look like rice fields in Asia.
 And in spring, you’ll see almond trees blooming along the way.

 Take in the scenery as you walk down the road.
 A farm will be on your left, where people might work in the fields.
 At some point, the road will end, and you’ll have to follow a small path.
 Continue down the path until you get to Ras id-Dawwara Valley.